eacton/CAGEF/Lesson_4/Lesson_4.md

 <span style="color:blue">blue text</span> - named or unnamed hyperlink

 ***
 __Objective:__ At the end of this session you will be able to use regular expressions to 'clean' your data.
-You will also learn R markdown and be able to render your R code into slides, a pdf, html, a word document, or a notebook.

 ***

 ####Load libraries

 Since we are moving along in the world, we are now going to start loading our libraries at the start of our script.
 This is a 'best practice' and makes it much easier for someone to reproduce your work efficiently by knowing exactly what packages they need to run your code.
-We will learn how to do this with a function in Lesson 6!

 ```r